SuperOfficeDocs/superoffice-docs/docs/api/contact/row/add-new-contact-interest.md

 # How to add a new contact interest

-You can extend the list of interests for a contact by creating and adding a new interest to that list.
+When adding a new contact interest, new rows should be added to multiple tables such as `ContInt`, `ContactInterest`, `ConIntGroupLink`, and the `ContIntHeadingLink` table.
 Here, we use the `SuperOffice.CRM.Rows` namespace.

-When adding a new contact interest, new rows should be added to multiple tables such as `ContInt`, `ContactInterest`, `ConIntGroupLink`, and the `ContIntHeadingLink` table.

 > [!NOTE]
 > This is not the same as setting an existing interest on.